vertica/Vertica-Extension-Packages/xml_package/README.txt

 Note:

-The reason these are in a singular package is because they all rely on one another.
+These are in a single package because they all rely on one another.

 Installation:
-You can install this library by running the SQL commands in ddl/install.sql
+Once compiled, you can install this library by running the SQL commands in ddl/install.sql
 Or, to uninstall,
  ddl/uninstall.sql
 Note that the SQL statements assume that you have copied this package to a node in your cluster and are running them from there.

 Submissions: